MicrosoftDocs/azure-docs/articles/communication-services/quickstarts/meeting/includes/samples-android.md

 - A `User Access Token` to enable the call client.
 For more information on [how to get a `User Access Token`](../../access-tokens.md)
 - Complete the quickstart for [getting started with adding Teams Embed to your application](../getting-started-with-teams-embed.md)

-## Join a group call using the meeting client
+## Joining a group call

-SDK supports joining a group call with a user access token.
+Group call can be joined by providing `MeetingUIClientGroupCallLocator` and `MeetingUIClientJoinOptions` to the `meetingUIClient.join` API.
 The group call will not ring for other participants.
 The user will be joining the call silently.

-### Set up the layout for joining a group call

 Navigate to the main layout file (`app/src/main/res/layout/activity_main.xml`) to set up the button to join a group call.
 Create a button with an ID `join_groupCall`.